Nagpuri culture

 Nagpuri culture refers to the culture of the Nagpuria people, the native speakers of the Nagpuri language, which includes literature, festivals, folk song and dance.
 It is also referred to as the culture related to the Nagpuri language.

 Language

 Nagpuri is the native language of Sadan, the Indo-Aryan ethnolinguistic group of Chotanagpur.
 It is spoken in the western and central Chota Nagpur plateau region.
 It is spoken by around 12 million people, 5 million as a native language and 7 million as a second language.
-The evidence of poetry writing in the language is from the 17th century.
-The Nagvanshi king Raghunath Shah and Dalel Singh, the king of Ramgarh were poet.
+The first evidence of poetry written in this language is from the 17th century.
+The Nagvanshi king Raghunath Shah and Dalel Singh, the king of Ramgarh were the poets.
 Some prominent poets were Hanuman Singh, Jaigovind Mishra, Barju Ram Pathak, Ghasiram Mahli and Das Mahli.
-Some prominent writers in modern the period are Praful Kumar Rai, Lal Ranvijay Nath Shahdeo, Bisheshwar Prasad Keshari, Girdhari Ram Gonjhu and Sahani Upendra Pal Singh.
+Some prominent writers in the modern period are Praful Kumar Rai, Lal Ranvijay Nath Shahdeo, Bisheshwar Prasad Keshari, Girdhari Ram Gonjhu and Sahani Upendra Pal Singh.